Crossfire

 Bill and Clive

-In 1948 the brilliant director Edward Dmytryk left the United States in a hurry.
+In 1948 brilliant director Edward Dmytryk left the United States in a hurry.
 He’d just been sentenced to prison time for failing to testify before the House UnAmerican Activities Committee.
 One of the so-called Hollywood Ten, Dmytryk fled to the UK, where he made a couple of films before his passport ran out and he returned to the US to face the music, and jail.
 The first of those films was Obsession, released in the US as The Hidden Room.
-Dmytryk is often remembered as the director of all-American movies, like the Philip Marlowe mystery Murder, My Sweet (also known as Farewell My Lovely).
-Obsession isn’t as noirish in any sense but … Read more
+Dmytryk is best remembered for all-American movies like the Philip Marlowe mystery Murder, My Sweet (also known as Farewell My Lovely).
+Obsession isn’t as noirish as that in any sense but it is … Read more

 Murder, My Sweet